 - 1. Spent a significant amount of time bringing new members of the CTF-AC up to speed with the program, administration, available data for program analysis in order to move forward to fulfill its function as an advisory board to advise the Commission regarding the implementation and administration of the program. - 2.
 Advocated for the support and budgeting of the CTF program to meet program goals and objectives. - 3.
-The committee files imput and discussion Contributed input to and discussion with CD staff for the Commission's CTF OIR.
-Specifically, the Committee made formal recommendations regarding CTF Phase 3 of R.13-01-010, a first for the Committee. - Filed comments as the committee and not as a party. - 4.
-At the direction of the CTF-AC, Commission staff is now providing clearer and relevant report regarding CTF applications and program financial information to assist the Committee in providing strategic direction for the program. - 5.
-Actively recruited alternates committee alternates to ensure continuity in the absence of the primary representative. - 6.
-Alternated meeting locations between Sacramento and San Francisco to increase participation.
+At the direction of the CTF-AC, Commission staff are now providing clearer and relevant reports regarding CTF applications and program financial information to assist the Committee in providing strategic direction for the program. - 4.
+Actively recruited alternates committee alternates to ensure continuity in the absence of the primary representative. - 5.
+Alternated meeting locations between Sacramento and San Francisco to increase participation, and investigating hybrid options for meeting in-person and virtually.